lkodinsson/MARS/Fantasy/Equipment.md

 **Parry** When you use this item to perform a parry action, add the given value to your Deflection.

-**Range** Attacks made work normally up to the first given range.
+**Ranged** Attacks made work normally up to the first given range.
 Attacks beyond that range get -1 to hit for each additional multiple of that range between you and the target.
 Attacks can only be made up to a maximum of the second given range.
 If only one range paramter is given, then that is also the maximum range.

-**Reach** Functions like ranged, but it is still considered melee.
+**Reach** Functions like the ranged feature, but attacks are still considered melee.

 **Reload** Attacks can only be made by first taking the time to reload the weapon.
 Reloading the weapon in this way requires the use of both hands.
 Unless otherwise specified, it takes a swift action to reload the weapon, or a standard action if it is two-handed.